quassy/prefect/docs/core/concepts/flows.md

 assert flow.reference_tasks() == {c}
 ```

-!!! tip When should you change the reference tasks?
+!!! tip "When should you change the reference tasks?"
     Generally, a flow's terminal tasks are appropriate reference tasks.
 However, there are times when that isn't the case.

     Consider a flow that takes some action, and has a downstream task that only runs if the main action fails, in order to clean up the environment.
 If the main task fails and the clean up task is successful, was the flow as a whole successful?
 To some users, the answer is yes: the clean up operation worked as expected.
 To other users, the answer is no: the main purpose of the flow was not achieved.